Explore

 Customer support

-Customer support teams engage with customers at key milestones in the customer relationship — when customers need help or choose to upgrade, renew, or cancel.
-The support team is integral to the transformation by responding quickly to points of friction and bringing visibility to customer feedback.
+Customer support teams engage with customers at key milestones in the customer relationship: when customers need help or choose to upgrade, renew, or cancel.
+The support team is integral to the transformation; it responds quickly to points of friction and brings visibility to customer feedback.

 Legal